 Source: Brookings analysis of BLS, Census, EMSI, Moodys, and McKinsey data

-Following Washington, D.C. and San Jose among the larger metros with the lowest current-task automation risk comes a “who’s who” of well-educated, “creative,” and technology-oriented centers including New York; Durham-Chapel Hill, N.C.; and Boston—all with average current-task risks below 43 percent.
-These metros are gaining a measure of resilience from specializations in relatively durable professional, businesss, and financial services occupations combined with relatively large education and health presence.
-In these metros no more than one-fifth of current occupations are 70 percent automatable.
+Following Washington, D.C. and San Jose among the larger metros with the lowest current-task automation risk comes a “who’s who” of well-educated and technology-oriented centers including New York; Durham-Chapel Hill, N.C.; and Boston—all with average current-task risks below 43 percent.
+These metro areas are gaining a measure of resilience from specializations in relatively durable professional, businesss, and financial services occupations combined with relatively large education and health presence.
+In these metro areas no more than one-fifth of current occupations are 70 percent automatable.
 By contrast, the average current-task risk in highly susceptible places like Lakeland-Winter Haven, Fla.; Stockton-Lodi, Calif.; and Winston-Salem, N.C. exceeds 48 percent.
-In these metros, over 28 percent of jobs are in occupations that are at least 70 percent automatable under the current task mix.
-Overall, these metros are especially susceptible to change in task content as they contain high concentrations of workers engaged in routine or predictable middle-skill activities, including in the large service sectors of cities dedicated to administration, retail, accomodations, and food preparation.
+In these metro areas, over 28 percent of jobs are in occupations that are at least 70 percent automatable under the current task mix.
+Overall, these places are especially susceptible to change in task content as they contain high concentrations of workers engaged in routine or predictable middle-skill activities, including in the large service sectors of cities dedicated to administration, retail, accomodations, and food preparation.